narenchoudhary/cs565-assignment1/report/report.md

 Repeat the above after performing lemmatization.

 The NLTK Lemmatization method is based on [WordNet](http://wordnet.princeton.edu/)’s built-in morphy function.

-Following are the results of Q.1, Q.2, Q.3 on lemmatized text.
+Following are the results of Q.1, Q.2, Q.3 on lemmatized text:

 2235 unigrams are required to cover 90.0 % of total corpus.
 11035 bigrams are required to cover 80.0 % of total corpus.